pyconau/2021-website/data/Page/social.md

 ## More social!

+There will be _hallway_ video chat rooms in venueless available throughout the whole conference, make sure to check it out.

 If you are keen on hosting online games, there will be plenty of opportunities during breaks or on Sunday.
 Instructions will be available the week before the conference.